(201) 298-8000 Most insurances accepted

-Tooth Nerve Pain
+Tooth Nerve Pain Treatment

 People experience tooth nerve pain in different ways.
 Some may find their tooth nerve aches slightly, while others may experience a sudden sharp pain that feels unbearable.
 Everyday activities like brushing and flossing or eating and drinking specific foods and beverages can cause nerve tooth pain.